ascoderu/lokole/README.rst

 All emails are stored in a local SQLite database.
 Once per day, the emails that were written during the past 24 hours get exported from the database, stored in a JSON file, compressed and uploaded to a location on Azure Blob Storage.
-The `Opwen Server <https://github.com/ascoderu/opwen-cloudserver>`_ picks up these JSON files, manages the actual mailboxes for the users on the Lokole and sends new emails back to the Lokole by using the same compressed file exchange format.
+The `Lokole Server <https://github.com/ascoderu/opwen-cloudserver>`_ picks up these JSON files, manages the actual mailboxes for the users on the Lokole and sends new emails back to the Lokole by using the same compressed file exchange format.

-The Lokole web-application is intended to run on low-spec Raspberry Pi 3 hardware (or similar).
+The Lokole email application is intended to run on low-spec Raspberry Pi 3 hardware (or similar).
 Read the "Production setup" section below for further information on how to set up the client devices.